gnss-sdr/gnss-sdr/README.md

 $ cmake ../
 $ make
 ```
-By default, cmake is configured to build the release version.
+By default, CMake is configured to build the release version.
 If you want to build the debug version, please use:
 ```
 cmake ../ -DCMAKE_BUILD_TYPE=Debug
 ```